sgoulas/pdpProject/docs/DevelopmentDiary/August/August.md

 import { withPrefix } from '@utils/withPrefix';
 ```

-If I chance the above import statement to
+If I change the above import statement to

 ```ts
 import { withPrefix } from '../utils/withPrefix';